pixeldesu/Cloudburst/Pingprovements/README.md

 - `Notifications`
     - `ShowItemNotification`: Show pickup-style notification with description on ping of an already discovered item (Default: `true`)

-This mod overrides the internal `fixedTimer` for pings after it has been built, so no special conditions like teleporter or shrine pings will change the time for `InteractiblePingLifetime`.
+This mod overrides the internal `fixedTimer` for pings after it has been built, so no special conditions like teleporter or shrine pings will change the time for `InteractablePingLifetime`.

 ## Changelog

+### 1.6.0

+- **Bugfix:** Fixed "interactible" typo to "interactable", as it should be everywhere.
+- **Bugfix:** Fixed configuration parsing being broken for non-english languages that don't use "." as default float delimiter.
+Thanks to [ric20007](https://github.com/ric20007) for this contribution.

+**Upgrade:** Configuration values don't migrate on change, so the "new" Interactable* values have the default configuration values.
+Just copy the old values to the new ones in the configuration file!

 ### 1.5.1